What are the best passive income books on Amazon…apart from the Four Hour Work Week?

 Different delivery vehicles work for different people, and you should really think about what your target audience would want and what they would value the most.

-And one of the Four Hour Work Week case studies you’ll see over at Tim’s blog is about a 20-something guy who clears over a million a year selling a DVD course on how to pass the GMAT.
+And one of the Four Hour Work Week case studies you’ll see over at Tim’s blog is about a 20-something guy who clears over a million a year selling a DVD course on how to pass the GMAT (it surely must be delivered as an online course now!).
 I don’t know much, but I know he wouldn’t be clearing that selling an ebook!

 To extend that point, even things like newsletters can work a treat.